sellenth/crow/README.md

 5: For each auth node copy the folder with the local public keys into the directory assets/hosts

 6: Done!
 You cannow run ./crow_caw to start the server on each device.
 Feel free to set this up as a recurring job.
-To add test users use ./shamir_gen.py and to add real users use ./ui.py I will explain how to do this below
+To add test users use ./shamir_gen.py and to add and delete real users use ./ui.py I will explain how to do this below

-## Creating Users
+# Creating Users

+Creating users can only be done on an auth node

+To create users using the ./ui.py program you can use the cli to enter data and you can use the node software or the cli to input passwords.

+To use node software simply set up your program to read user data, if this produces data longer then 66 characters.
+Or it is in a non-string format, or should be obfuscated then sumbit a base64 encoded sha256 hash.

+To submit a password open a TCP socket to ('127.0.0.1', 55556) and s.send() the password

+To register a user you will need to do this with the software you are using for each database.
+In the default cast this means registering the user's face, qr code, voice command, and pin.

+After submitting the information the user's information will be registered and broadcast to all active auth nodes.
+Within the next 3.5 minutes (the client node update interval) the user will be able to log in succesfully.

+# Authenticating users

+To authenticate a user from a client node simply open a tcp socket to ('127.0.0.1', 55556) and send the user's information in the format user:password.
+The client node will handle the rest and sent the user's share to the auth nodes if the information presented is correct.